 It's around this point that you'll finally get a glimpse of the Cape Otway lighthouse.
 Constructed in 1848 it's the oldest surviving lighthouse on mainland Australia.
 It looks a long way off though!

 Well, you've made it.
-Annoyingly the lighthouse is currently run by private operators and you need to pay about $20 to view it.
+Note: the lighthouse is run by private operators and adults pay $19.50 to view it.
 Alternatively a small track up from the car park affords this view.